Is learning to roll over really a milestone we should be looking out for?

-And as I mentioned in this post, if you’re looking for products for your little one and you’re not sure where to begin, be sure to check out my Parenting Toolbox.
-It is full of all my favourite products which I’ve tried to ensure are all non-toxic, eco friendly, sustainable and, of course, they’re all baby proof!
+Also, if you’re looking for any products for your little one and you’re not sure where to begin, be sure to check out my Parenting Toolbox.
+It is full of all my favourite products which I’ve tried to ensure are all non-toxic, eco-friendly, sustainable and, of course, baby proof!

 Do you have any blog recommendations that you’d like me to write about or questions about when do babies roll over?
 Be sure to drop me an email at [email protected] and let me know!

 Thank you for your continued support!
 And until next time, Happy Parenting!

 Paula McLarenPaul Mclaren - Norland Nurse NNEB RSH is the founder of Teething to Tantrums and has been in the child care industry as a Norland Nanny since 1982.
 Since then, her mission has been to help parents become the best they can possibly be.
 And each year, she continues to help more families understand their child's development, the trials and joys of parenting and of course, how to care for their little ones.

 When Do Babies Start Crawling?
 9 Expert Tricks To Help Baby!